kubernetes/kubernetes/docs/kubectl.md

       --ns-path="": Path to the namespace info file that holds the namespace context to use for CLI requests.
   -s, --server="": The address of the Kubernetes API server
-      --stderrthreshold=2: logs at or above this threshold go to stderr --token="": token for the user entry in .kubeconfig --user="": The name of the kubeconfig user to use --v=0: log level for V logs
+      --stderrthreshold=2: logs at or above this threshold go to stderr --token=: token for the user entry in .kubeconfig --user="": The name of the kubeconfig user to use --v=0: log level for V logs
       --validate=false: If true, use a schema to validate the input before sending it